Fluid Forge

 # Export to ODCS v3.1 format

-fluid odcs export contract.fluid.yaml --out bitcoin-tracker.odcs.yaml
+fluid odcs export contract.fluid.yaml --output bitcoin-tracker.odcs.yaml

 # Expected output: